scramjetorg/scramjet/docs/multi-stream.md

 ### multiStream.map(aFunc) : MultiStream ↺
 Returns new MultiStream with the streams returned by the transform.

-Runs callback for every stream, returns a new MultiStream of mapped streams and creates a new multistream consisting of streams returned by the callback.
+Runs Function for every stream, returns a new MultiStream of mapped streams and creates a new multistream consisting of streams returned by the Function.

 **Kind**: instance method of [<code>MultiStream</code>](#MultiStream)
 **Chainable**